c4arl0s/SQLiteForMobilDevelopers/README.md

 - 2. The data stored itself is self-contained, portable, and platform-agnostic.

 # * [Self-Contained Code]()

+Self-contained code means that when you include the SQLite library in your project (either directly or through a language, class or framework), you have everything you need.
+You don't need to include additional libraries.

+You don't have to worry about versions, and, once you have a compiled SQLite library, you can generally reuse it without being independent on changes in components (remember, though, that in most cases SQLite is embedded in a language, class, framework, or DBMS so the container is what you will need to update from time to time.)

+Because SQLite is in the public domain, you don't have to worry about licenses or license fees. (you can, however, obtain a license as described on sqlite.org.
+That option is provided for some users who need to demonstrate to their management that they actually have the right to use SQLite).

+Remember that SQLite is often contained within a class, framework, or language that you are using so this feature (which to a large extent makes such containability possible) may not visible to you.

 # * [Self-Contained Data]()
 # * [SQLite Supports Transactions and is ACID-Compliant]()
 # * [Concurrency and Acid Transactions on Mobile Devices]()